kazuki-vim/bose-qc45-firmware/README.md

 - Python script would do:
   - Detect if new firmware file is downloaded
-  - Wait until it's fully downloaded, override with desired firmware *To be honest, I tried several methods to detect if firmware is completely downloaded, but it's hard to know, so from experience, I set delay time to 3.5s from when the file is originally created.*
+  - Wait until it's fully downloaded, override with desired firmware

+*To be honest, I tried several methods to detect if firmware is completely downloaded, but it's hard to know, so from experience, I set delay time to 3.5s from when the file is originally created.*

 #### Why update is failed
-- The final step `Bose Updater` does after updating is to compare the original version `dtu.bose.com` sends to it, with device's current version
+- The final step `Bose Updater` does after updating is to compare the original version `dtu.bose.com` sent to it, with device's current version
 - Since those versions are different (we sent the latest version to it), result of updating will be failed
 - But after you click `Try Again` on warning popup, new page will show and tell you that `There's an update available for your product!`, which means your device is running on older firmware

-#### Some notes
+### Some notes
 - I'm not an expert in reverse-engineering and embeded-engineering, so I can't write a tool like `bose-dfu`
 - However the good thing is we still use default `Bose Updater`, which avoids risks when transferring firmware to device
-- If you like my work,T you can by me a coffee
+- If you like my work, you can by me a coffee

-#### Useful resources
+### Useful resources
 - Thanks @bosefirmware (https://github.com/bosefirmware) to give me hope and ideas about downgrading firmware.
-- Thanks @suzj and his great manual (https://github.com/sunzj/Way_of_Downgrade_BOSE_QC35ii) that gave me idea about overriding firmware file.
+- Thanks @sunzj and his great manual (https://github.com/sunzj/Way_of_Downgrade_BOSE_QC35ii) that gave me idea about overriding firmware file.